MattBarda/incentives/README.md

+## General info
+The task is done with event sourcing
+ - there is only one global event stream in the application, Ideally there could be event stream per User
+ - There is big violation of DDD - most of the classes are extending from vendor directory - possible solution is to put all the needed code from vendors into the Common directory
+ - For command bus I am using broadway simple command bus, This can be improved with Symfony Messenger
+ - I treated Uuid and Carbon as part of the domain for simplification
+ - The code is still not perfect, first thing I'd try to improve is the Value objects as not all the naming is correct (I think)
+ - For The projections I used file storage and the read model also is quite simplistic

 ## Questions I'd normally ask
 As this is a recruitment task I have made certain assumptions, but normally I would start with asking questions about the domain.
 1. What is our Bounded context? - I assumed it will be Incentives